jannikwienecke/fastshift-react/docs/notes/outline.pre-mvp-steps.md

     - [x] Great test data & Schema
     - [x] Clean Up
     - [x] server side nextjs react query
-    - [ ] create real config with fields and sserch fields for prisma and convex
+    - [x] create real config with fields and sserch fields for prisma and convex
+    - [x] create view loadeer and mutation handler for convex and prisma
+    - [ ] create a delete|create|update mutation for convex
+    - [ ] create a delete|create|update mutation for prisma
+    - [ ] add relational fields
+    - [ ] test how a reusable component would look like (use list as example)
+    - [ ] test how a reusable component would look like (use query as example)
+      - list item can delete, can open a record, can update and can be customized
     - [ ] remove any's
     - [ ] get, post, search should work for both apps generically
     - [ ] Extract the "components" into new package (ui)